JMBG protests

 The JMBG protests were demonstrations in Sarajevo, Bosnia and Herzegovina between June–July 2013.
 The acronym JMBG stands for Jedinstveni matični broj građana (Unique Master Citizen Number), the identification number granted to citizens.

 Due to political bickering along ethnic lines, the assignment of JMBG was allowed to expire in February 2013 by the politicians representing the ethnic groups that constitute Bosnia.
 As a result, children born after February were not assigned a JMBG number and, therefore, could not obtain medical cards or passports.

 Etymology

-The protests have been called Bebolucija (the Baby Revolution) and the JMBG protests.
+The protests have been called Bebolucija (lit.
+'Baby Revolution') and the JMBG protests.

 Background

 In May 2011, the Constitutional Court of Bosnia and Herzegovina declared the law on Unique Master Citizen Numbers (JMBG), which is needed to request passports and other administrative documents, was unconstitutional, due to the fact that one of its articles did not contain the new names of a handful of municipalities in the Serb entity, Republika Srpska.

 The Court ordered the Bosnian Parliament to amend the law within six months.
 But as the six-month period elapsed and no decision was reached by parliament members, the Court suspended the law altogether in January 2013.

 As a result of the blocked legislation, babies born after February 2013 did not have passports or health insurance because those demand a personal ID number.